hughes84/ambust/README.md

 On the sign up page I kept with the same theme and colors.
 I did use a red for the cancel button to highlight it.
 Here you are encouraged to sign up if you would like to create an account and join the service.
 A correctly formatted email address is required.
 If all lines are completed correctly you will be directed to a thank you page thanking you for your application.

+Deployment

+Github pages:

+This project was deployed to GitHub Pages using the following steps;
+Log in to GitHub and locate the GitHub Repository.
+At the top of the Repository, locate "Settings"on the menu.
+Scroll down the Settings page and on the left you will see the "Pages" section.
+Under "Source", click the dropdown "None" and select "Main Branch".
+The page will automatically refresh.
+Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+Live link for the page can be found here "ambust".

+Credits

+Code & Content:

+Credit to  W3 Schools for helping me resolve issues while coding throughout.
+The Love running project from Code Institute was a useful guide at times also and helped me get started.
+I also referred back to it several times for ideas.
+Slack was also very helpful with peer assistance on occasion when stuck with a code.

+Media:

+My main image is taken from a National Ambulance Service Facebook account which is available to the public.
+The image on the next page is of myself.
+This is followed by the Phecc logo from thier website, https://www.phecit.ie/ My staff images were taken from personal Facebook accounts of colleagues with their consent.
+In the footer I have used links to Facebook, Twitter, Youtube and Instagram.

+Acknowledgment:

+Special thank you goes to Laura from Code Institute for keeping me motivated on weekly stand up calls on slack throughout project.
+Always available for guidance.
+Thank you to all at Code Institute for the opportunity.
+My peers on slack especially Jamie O'Neill who often took time from his own schedule to look over my work.